dnanexus/dxWDL/doc/ExpertOptions.md

 }
 ```

-If you want to choose an instance that has a GPU, set the `gpu` attribute to true.
+If you want an instance that has a GPU chipset, set the `gpu` attribute to true.
 For example:
 ```
 runtime {
    memory: "4 GB"